-The BACKBONES Youth Summer Program is for teenagers (ages 14-18) with spinal cord injuries and disease (SCI/D) to build self-advocacy skills and learn about topics important to youth with disabilities.
+The BACKBONES Youth Summer Program is for teenagers (ages 15-18) with spinal cord injuries and disease (SCI/D) to build self-advocacy skills and learn about topics important to youth with disabilities.
 Some topics include Going to College, Storytelling & Social Media, Employment, Recreation & Travel, Dating, and many more!
-This is a new virtual program that meets weekly from June through August.
 It is a fun opportunity to connect with other individuals with SCI/D and learn directly from leaders and professionals in the disability community.
-If you are between the ages of 15-18 and are living with SCI/D please complete the form below to apply!
+This program is funded by the Craig H. Neilsen Foundation

 About the Program

 - Program participants meet weekly via Zoom from mid-June to mid-August

 - Meet other teenagers with SCI/D, make new friends, and receive and provide unique support

 - Receive a $500 stipend and Photo session with a professional photographer

 Jacob is from Murfreesboro, TN and is the oldest of three boys.
 Jacob is a recent homeschool graduate with plans to attend Motlow State in the fall.
 He plans to pursue a degree in Family and Consumer Sciences before transferring to MTSU to complete his Bachelor’s degree in Child Development And Family Studies with plans of becoming a Child Life Specialist.
 He enjoys wheelchair basketball, where he spent four years playing for UAH and most recently Music City Thunder.
 He also enjoys playing video games with his brothers, fishing and going to the beach.